hbctraining/variant_analysis/lessons/06_aggregate_multiqc.md

 ## Running MultiQC

 The goal of this lesson is to show you how to **combine numerical stats from multiple QC runs into a single HTML report**.
-To do this aggregation, we will introduce you to [MultiQC](https://multiqc.info/) -  a general use tool, perfect for summarising the output from numerous bioinformatics tools.
+To do this aggregation, we will introduce you to [MultiQC](https://multiqc.info/) -  a general use tool, perfect for summarizing the output from numerous bioinformatics tools.
 Rather than having to sift through multiple reports from individual samples and different tools, we can use MultiQC to evaluate quality metrics conveniently within a single file!

 <p align="center">
 <img src="../img/multiqc_screenshot.png" width="800">